groue/GRMustache/Guides/template_repositories.md

 Loading templates and partials from the file system
 ---------------------------------------------------

-The GRMustacheTemplate class itself provides [convenient methods](templates.md) for loading UTF8-encoded templates from the file system.
+The GRMustacheTemplate class itself provides [convenient methods](templates.md) for loading UTF8-encoded templates from bundles and from the file system.

 GRMustacheTemplateRepository fills the remaining less-common needs.

 It ships with the following class methods: